 The implementation of the stream temperature monitoring program was scheduled to start in May 2020, however due to the COVID19 pandemic this program deployment has been put on hold.
-Due to the close proximity of staff members needed to deploy water loggers by climbing into and out of streams and creeks, deployment did not occur in May 2020, and it is unlikely to occur in May of 2021 due to COVID19 safety protocols and procedures and staffing availability.
+Due to the close proximity of staff members needed to deploy water loggers by climbing into and out of streams and creeks, deployment did not occur in May 2021 due to COVID19 safety protocols and procedures and staffing availability.
 The City is modifying the start date for this measurable goal from May 2020 to May 2022, based on the best available information related to safety protocols and procedures related to the COVID19 pandemic and due to staffing availability.
 If things happen to change over the coming months and water logger deployment becomes feasible, the City will pursue it.